Tornadoes of 1947: April 28–30

 On April 29 at 3:25 PM, an F4 hit Worth, Missouri, killing 14.
 Later that evening at 8:00 PM, another F4 touched down just west of Avoca, Arkansas, uprooting several trees.
 The tornado then lifted for two miles before touching back down at Bridgewater, killing four and destroying the town.
 The tornado continued on to Garfield, killing five.
 Bridgewater was never rebuilt after the storm.
 At 9:00 PM, an F3 killed one in Winkler, Missouri.

 May

+May 11

+A small tornado outbreak started with an F3 tornado that destroyed two homes and many barns north of Gould, Oklahoma.
+Another F3 tornado formed in Hardeman County, Texas and moved into Oklahoma, destroying two farmhouses while sweeping away barns and smoke homes in Jackson and Harmon Counties.
+In North Cowden, Texas, an F2 tornado destroyed barns and damaged oil derricks.
+An F3 tornado destroyed two farmhouses east of Reed, Oklahoma.
+A very large F4 tornado struck the edge of Lenorah, Texas, sweeping away a farm complex, leveling six homes, two cotton gins and a store.
+The last tornado of the outbreak was an F3 that damaged 45 homes and destroying one home in Hitchcock, Oklahoma, injuring five.
+In total, the outbreak produced six tornadoes while leaving only one death and 22 injuries.

 May 31

 An F5 tornado hit the small town of Leedey, Oklahoma.
-The tornado touched down at 7:30 PM, making its way through eastern rural Roger Mills County and unroofing the Three Corner School before crossing into Dewey County and striking Leedey.
+The tornado touched down at 7:30 PM, slowly making its way through eastern rural Roger Mills County and unroofing the Three Corner School before crossing into Dewey County and striking Leedey.
+The tornado reportedly produced more intense damage than Woodward tornado.
+Many homes and businesses were completely swept away, leaving no debris in worst affected areas.
+All vegetation, grass and several inches of topsoil were scoured from the ground.
+A heavy church bell and a car were thrown 75 yd and 100 yd to the west, respectively.
 The tornado kept moving until it dissipated 3 miles east-northeast of Leedey.
-7 people were killed and 15 people were injured.
+Seven people were killed and 15 people were injured.
+Earlier in the day, a F2 tornado struck the same area that was hit by the F5 tornado on April 9.
+Eight farms were damaged by this tornado, five of them had been partly rebuilt and damaged again.
+A tree-top and roof-top level F2 tornado destroyed a tavern south of Blair where three people were injured.

 June

 June 1

-An F4 hit Jefferson County, Arkansas, killing 35, including 16 in Pine Bluff.
+An F4 hit Jefferson County, Arkansas, killing 35, including 16 in Pine Bluff while leaving 300 injuries.
+A F2 tornado killed one south of Olden, Missouri while leaving two injuries as the tornado destroyed small homes and barns.
+In total, both tornadoes claimed 36 lives (35 in Arkansas and one in Missouri) and injuring 302 others.